yangqy03/python_template_706/README.md

 git commit -m "Initial commit with Python template setup"
 git push origin main
 ```
-## View your repository
+## View repository

 ## Enable GitHub Actions

-1. Go to your repository on GitHub.
+1. Go to repository on GitHub.
 2. Click on the "Actions" tab.
 3. Click on "New workflow".
 4. Select "Set up a workflow yourself".